funatsufumiya/lwjgl-bgfx-studies/README.md

 My studies of the BGFX library using the LWJGL3.
 Working on Win/Mac/Linux, DX12/Metal/Vulkan.

-(Mainly scratches for understanding and implementations of [processing-lwjgl-bgfx](https://github.com/funatsufumiya/processing-lwjgl-bgfx))
+(Mainly scratches for understanding and implementations of [processing-lwjgl-bgfx](https://github.com/funatsufumiya/processing-lwjgl-bgfx) and [minimax](https://github.com/funatsufumiya/minimax))

 ## Build